UEFA Women's Euro 2013 Group C

 Group C of the UEFA Women's Euro 2013 consisted of England, France, Russia and Spain.
 Matches were staged in Linköping and Norrköping from 12 to 18 July 2013.

+Spain returned to the tournament for the first time since its debut in 1997 after missing out the last three editions of the UEFA Women’s Championship in 2001, 2005 and 2009.

 France won the group and advanced to the knockout stage along with group runners-up Spain.
 Russia finished in third place with an equal number of points as Group A's Denmark, but the Russian team was eliminated in a drawing of lots to determine which of the two teams would advance as one of the best third-placed teams.
 England finished bottom of the group and so was also eliminated from the tournament.